obs0lete/PiholeDashboard/README.md

 # Requirements
 - A Pi-hole
-- Raspberry Pi (this should work on other devices, but you'll need to adjust how the temperature stats are fetched for your device in the `includes.php` file.)
+- Raspberry Pi (this should work on other devices, but you'll need to adjust how the temperature and uptime stats are fetched for your device in the `includes.php` file for your respecitve system)
 - Web server (nginx)
 - PHP 7.2
 - php-curl